AVSimulation/SCANeR-Samples-Pack/README_dev.md

 When you finished doing the modification and the Samples Pack works, push the branch to the GitHub server.
 ```
-git push origin/GA_Fix_Headlights_Framerate
+git push origin GA_Fix_Headlights_Framerate
 ```
 * "origin" points to the GitHub repository
-* after "/" is the name of a branch that will be created for you on the GitHub repository
+* after "/" is the name of your branch

-No hard naming convention here, but consider including the following information in the branch name:
-* author: Your initials
-* type: "fix" or "improve" or "new"
-* task: If a related Jira task exists, write the ID
-* sample: Name of the modified sample
-* subject: One or two words to describe the modification This will help reviewers to keep track of pending modifications.

 ### Request merge